albar965/littlenavmap-manual/src/en/MAPFPEDIT.rst

 .. note::

-       The flight plan drag and drop editing is based on the assumption that a direct connection between departure and destination already exists.
+       The flight plan click-and-drag editing is based on the assumption that a direct connection between departure and destination already exists.